Curator

 IV.
 The Method

-Five steps.
+Four layers.
 Then it just runs.

 A feed, every morning

-Your network, surfacing what you would miss
+Your network, lifting what you’d miss

 V. Side by side